 - Title.
 It’s like giving a name to your page and also making sure you know how exactly you’ll be using it.

 - Page number.
-In case you’re using the index system and your notebook doesn’t have pre-made page numbers – be sure to add numbers to your pages as you go.
+In case you’re using the index system, and your notebook doesn’t have pre-made page numbers – be sure to add numbers to your pages as you go.

 - Add it to your index.
-Again if you use index – be sure you add every new page to it, so you never lose any of your entries.
+Again if you use an index – be sure you add every new page to it, so you never lose any of your entries.

 - Threading.
 Threading is connecting pages.
 Let’s say you start a list of books on page 4, but then you run out of space, so you continue your list at the first blank page, let’s say it’s number 15.
 Threading means that on page 4 you’ll have text: continue on page 15.
 And on page 15 you’ll have text: started at page 4.